RFS-ADRENO/zca-js/README.md

 -   `cookies`: Your Zalo cookies.
 You can get it by using [J2TEAM Cookies](https://chromewebstore.google.com/detail/j2team-cookies/okpidcojinmlaakglciglbpcpajaibco) extension or by using browser developer tools.
 -   `imei`: Your IMEI created by Zalo.
 You can get it using browser developer tools: `localStorage.getItem('z_uuid')`.
 -   `userAgent`: Your browser user agent.
 Must be from the same browser you get cookies.
+-   `selfListen`: Listen for messages sent by yourself.
+Default is `false`.

 ### Listen for new messages